rsdoiel/antenna/archives/2025/columns_2025.01.md

 date: 2025-01-06, from: Matt Haughey blog

-<p>My wife and I love soccer.
+<div class="kg-card kg-button-card kg-align-center"><a href="https://unofficialnwsl.stadium.guide/the-book-is-out/?ref=a.wholelottanothing.org" class="kg-btn kg-btn-accent">Buy the Book!</a></div><p>My wife and I love soccer.
 We love watching it, we&apos;ve both loved playing it in the past, and for the last few years we&apos;ve been pretty obsessed with women&apos;s soccer.
-The women&apos;s game doesn&apos;t have the same kind of</p>
+The women&apos;s game doesn&apos;t have the</p>

 <br>